samageloff/home.inventory/README.md

 *     -- mongo
 *       - node

-the end goal is to give the user an easy to use interface enabling them to document belongings, and retrieve information about them
+designed to enable the user to document belongings, and retrieve information about them.